Thursday’s ‘Bold And The Beautiful’ Spoilers: Katie & Flo Undergo Surgery While Their Loved Ones Fret

 Katie & Flo Face Surgery

 The Bold and the Beautiful spoilers indicate that Katie and Flo will both be wheeled into the operating theater.
-The surgery will be scheduled for as soon as possible since Katie’s case is so urgent.
+The surgery will be scheduled as soon as possible since Katie’s case is so urgent.
 Katie’s family and friends will gather around as they wait for her to come out of surgery.
 The Bold and the Beautiful spoilers promise that the Logan, Spencer, and Forrester families will gather as they wait for news about how the transplant went.

 In the meantime, Shauna Fulton (Denise Richards) will also keep watch over her daughter.
 Nobody knows that she and Flo are even at the hospital, and Shauna will be the only person who is worried about her daughter’s welfare.